RobotnikAutomation/rbares_sim/rbares_gazebo/README.md

 #### spawn_robot.launch

 Spawns a robot in a running simulation environment.
 It only spawns the robot in the environement, it does not spawn any of the required software for the robot (e.g. control, navigation, etc.).
-This is done in the rb_ares_sim_bringup package.
+This is done in the rbares_sim_bringup package.

 This launch has the following arguments: